ARZZEZZAN/s21_matrixLibrary/README.md

 ```

 The matrices A, B are equal |A = B| if they have the same dimensions and the corresponding elements are identical, thus for all i and j: A(i,j) = B(i,j)

+The comparison must be up to and including 7 decimal places.

 ### Adding (sum_matrix) and subtracting matrices (sub_matrix)